Cate Brothers: History

 The Cate brothers resumed recording in the mid-1990s, releasing five albums on independent labels from 1995 to 2009.
-Their 1995 release, Radioland, featured blues guitarist Coco Montoya, formerly with the 1980s reformed version of John Mayall & the Bluesbreakers.
+Their 1995 release, Radioland was recorded at Crosstown Studios in Memphis.
+Produced by Rusty McFarland and Jay Shefield, it was recorded and mixed by McFarland, who also played bass, guitar, synthesizer, percussion, and backing vocals on some tracks.
+It featured blues guitarist Coco Montoya, formerly with the 1980s version of John Mayall & the Bluesbreakers.